 The campaign is coordinated by The Hagedorn Foundation in partnership with area nonprofits.

 Over the past 164 years, a variety of ministries evolved enabling our Sisters to continue to help and serve the local community.
 Below are some of the ministries owned, operated, and/or administered by Sisters on Long Island:

 Dominican Village, Amityville, NY is a non-sectarian, not-for-profit, independent and assisted living retirement community with respite care.
 The 13-acre campus caters to the diverse needs of all residents and offers various activities and programs.

 OPening Word, Wyandanch, Amityville and Huntington Station, NY is a non-sectarian, not-for-profit that increases literacy and job readiness skills for immigrant women.
-OPening Word provides the women with the tools needed to become productive members of society, financially sustainable and enhances self-esteem and life skills.
+OPening Word provides women with the tools needed to become productive members of society, financially sustainable, and enhances self-esteem and life skills.

 Harvest House offers the well elderly privacy, companionship, security and quality of life in a non-denominational and affordable shared-housing environment.
 This innovative model, a non-institutional senior housing alternative promoting community living, is a true family experience.
 Seniors are provided with the option to remain living in the community with established and familiar support.